jimthematrix/pet-dvp/atomic-settlement.md

 The examples in this repository will demonstrate that a generic locking based settlement mechanism can be developed to support the major design patterns of privacy enhancing tokens, in multi-leg atomic settlement flows.

+The repository contains the following smart contract interfaces that need to be implemented to make the settlements work:
+- `ILockableConfidentialERC20`: as a demonstration for how Confidential ERC20 token implementations can be enhanced to support locking, where a portion of an account's balance is locked during the settlement period, such that only the designated `delegate` account can perform transfers on the locked amount.
+During the lock period, even the account owner is prevented from transferring the locked amount, thus keeping the committed values for a proposed trade/swap safe until settlement time.
+- `ILockableConfidentialUTXO`: as a demonstration of how commitments based token implementations can support locking.